 Read our full review of flying Qsuites from Dallas-Fort Worth (DFW) to Doha (DOH).

-Better yet, it’s gotten much easier to book many of these partner airlines.
+Better yet, it’s gotten much easier to book many of these partner airlines using your AA miles.
 Many previously required a phone call to American.
 In the last few years alone American has added Japan Airlines, Qatar Airways, Cathay Pacific, and Etihad to its online booking engine at AA.com.